-Construction on the historic $25 million transformation of our 1954 Empire Street building began in September 2018 and is on track for our Grand Reopening March 30, 2020.
+Construction on the historic $25 million transformation of our 1954 Empire Street building began in September 2018 and completed in May 2020.

 Our goal is to remake the Library into a light-filled, welcoming, easily navigable, state-of-the-art learning place.
 Here we share images of our progress.
 Learn more about our THINK AGAIN renovation and how you can support it.

 Buttoning up for winter and starting the finishing touches

 We're all ready on the outside for the harsh winter weather and have moved inside to start with the finishing touches.
 Let the coloring begin...!